-As at March 22, 2021, there were no Common Shares, 304,609,155 Class A Shares and 3,000,000 Series A Preferred Shares issued and outstanding.
+As at March 22, 2022, there were no Common Shares, 304,609,155 Class A Shares and 3,000,000 Series A Preferred Shares issued and outstanding.
 There are no cumulative floating rate preferred shares, Series B Preferred Shares issued and outstanding.
 All of the Class A Shares are owned by Irving, an indirect subsidiary of iCON III.

-As at March 22, 2021, there was no amounts outstanding under the CPC Term Facility.
-Capstone has utilized \$44.0 million of letters of credit under the CPC Revolving Loan Facility.
+As at March 22, 2022, under the CPC Credit Facility, an aggregate principal amount of \$61.0 million is outstanding and Capstone has utilized \$45.7 million of letters of credit under the revolving loan facility.